WfHit/wheel_loader/design/SENSOR_ACTUATOR_MAPPING.md

 ## Next Steps

-1. Update the implementation files (.cpp) to match these header changes
+1. ✅ Update the implementation files (.cpp) to match these header changes
-2. Test compilation with the new message types
+2. ✅ Test compilation with the new message types
-3. Verify parameter mappings for sensor/actuator indices
+3. ✅ Verify parameter mappings for sensor/actuator indices
-4. Update any remaining references to old message types
+4. ✅ Update any remaining references to old message types
+5. Update steering controller to remove AS5600 sensor usage (ST3125 provides internal feedback)
+6. Test hardware integration with correct sensor/actuator assignments
+7. Validate control performance with new message mappings